sandstorm-io/sandstorm/docs/administering/guide.md

 There are three levels of users.

-- **Guest** users can see grains that have been shared with them.
-By default, anyone can click **Sign in** and become a guest user.
+- **Visitors** can see and re-share grains that have been shared with them.
+By default, anyone can click **Sign in** and become a Visitor.
+They cannot create grains of their own nor install apps.

-- **Invited users** can install apps for their own use, create grains, and share them.
+- **Users** can install apps for their own use, create grains, and share them with others.
+By default, these users must be invited by an Admin.

-- **Admin users** can also see the **Admin Settings** control panel, allowing them to change a user between these user levels.
-They can also invite users via the **Admin Settings** control panel.
+- **Admins** can also see the **Admin Settings** control panel, allowing them to invite users, modify user levels, and configure server settings like login providers and email settings.

 If you see a message saying your Sandstorm install has no users, read the [How do I log in, if there's a problem with logging in via the